medusajs/medusa/docs-util/packages/typedoc-plugin-custom/README.md

 The `ignoreApi` option is a boolean that indicates whether reflections with the `@apiIgnore` tag should be ignored.
 If enabled, reflections having this tag are removed from the generated documentation.
 If disabled (which is the default), the `@apiIgnore` tag is removed from the reflection to ensure it's not shown in the generated documentation.

+### ESLint

+If the `eslintPathName` option is set, code snippets provided in `@example` tag are linted based on the documentation's ESLint rules.

+The following options are useful for linting:

+- `eslintPathName`: The path to the ESLint configuration file.
+- `pluginsResolvePath`: The path to resolve plugins used in the ESLint configuration files.

 ---

 ## Build the Plugin